 Sonic R, despite not having a boss, has something like this.
 The final level you unlock is a glowing racetrack apparently made of a rainbow or something.

 It's more likely it's a racetrack inside/made out of a/the Chaos Emerald/s, considering Super Sonic's presence on the racetrack changes the music and lets you beat the game for real.
 It doesn't happen on any other racetrack.

 The final race in Sonic Riders: Zero Gravity takes place inside a black hole on a mobius strip track with a dark stormy psychedelic backdrop.

 Zone events in Wipeout HD and Zone Battles in the expansion Fury take place on a hologram of the track that starts out with all white surfaces and muted music.
 As the player gets to faster Zone categories, the music get louder and heavier, the track gets a progressively more intense color palette, and the track surface starts showing media-player-esque music visualizations.
 By the time you hit Zen, between the speed you're flying and the intensity of the presentation, you'll know exactly why the game comes with one of those unskippable seizure warning screens.

 The final boss battles in all of the games in the Soul Series.

 Prominent in Soul Edge.
 The second to last battle: at a quiet port in Spain.
 The final battle: the same port (or chunks of it) drifting through trippy vortex-y space.
-The name of this arena: "World Atlas Collapsed."
+The name of the BGM of this arena: "World Atlas Collapsed."

 The only exception to date is in Soulcalibur II, where Inferno (the soul of the evilswordSoul Edge) is fought in a stage called Tartaros.
 However, the trade-off is that you're fighting in the traditional depiction of Hell.